whisperpine/nginx-certbot/README.md

 In this case, you may either switch SSL/TLS encryption mode to `Full` or give up tls and only use http on your origin server.

+## QA

+Q: Can I manage more than one domain?

+A: Yes, just do every thing the same as the first domain without the `Renew` step.
+Cause certbot will renew all the registered domain in a sequence in a run.

 ## Reference